-You just received a brief overview of ABET and accreditation.
+Module 1 provided a brief overview of ABET and accreditation.
 Module 2 takes a deeper dive into the accreditation process, exploring the 18-month accreditation cycle, the accreditation criteria, and the important roles our societies and volunteer experts play in making it all happen.